-The COVID-19 pandemic that rocked this year has definitely and immensely affected how businesses operate.
+The COVID-19 pandemic that rocked 2021 has definitely and immensely affected how businesses operate.
 We’ve witnessed more products and services move online and a lot of employees will keep on working remotely or in a hybrid mode for much of next year.

 1. Automated Bidding in Google Ads

 Google Ads marketers frequently adjust and tweak keywords, campaigns, and bids to get the most of your advertising dollars.
 The thing is, all of the tweaking and adjusting comes with a cost: higher management fees and more hours.